spencersteers/3320project/readme.txt

     - uses a finite state machine in main_loop()
     - each state triggers jumps to new states
     - flows in descending order unless death or victory occurs
     - handles battle inside battle() function
+    - to speed up game lower the SLEEP variables

 rng
     - singleton object